shivannis/xandr-docs-public/xandr-docs/articles/monetize/server-side-conversion-pixels.md

 :::image type="content" source="media/ssp-kb-article-graphic_revised.png" alt-text="Screenshot that describes how server side conversion pixels work.":::

-## Getting the URL for a server-Side pixel call
+## Getting the URL for a server-side pixel call

 For server-side conversion pixels, you'll need to generate a URL that you can call, instead of an HTML-based pixel that is placed on a publisher's web page.
 To do this, consult the Explore Advanced Options section of the [Export Conversion Pixels](export-conversion-pixels.md) page.
 The URL that is generated when you export the pixel will look something like this: